nodezoo-labs/nodezoo-terraform/README.md

   * VPC - Virtual Private Cloud
   * Security
     * Default security group - the security group used by default in the VPC
-    * NAT security group - the security group used by microservice instances
+    * Private security group - the security group used by microservice instances
-    * ELB security group - the security group used by ELB
   * Network
    * An Internet Gateway
    * A sub-network